OuyangWenyu/hydromodel/README.md

 - https://github.com/ecoon/watershed-workflow
 - https://github.com/ConnectedSystems/Streamfall.jl

-**NOTE: We also provide a differentiable version of XAJ, which is based on the [PyTorch](https://pytorch.org/) framework.**
+We also provide a differentiable version of XAJ, which is based on the [PyTorch](https://pytorch.org/) framework.

 The idea comes from this paper: [From calibration to parameter learning: Harnessing the scaling effects of big data in geoscientific modeling](http://dx.doi.org/10.1038/s41467-021-26107-z) by Tsai et al. (2021).
 We use the same structure as the original XAJ model but replace the original Numpy code with PyTorch.
 Then we can use the automatic differentiation technique and stochastic gradient descent algorithms to optimize all parameters.
 The advantage of this method is that we can use the same code to optimize many basins at once and use big data to improve the model performance.
 Generally, with the native parallel computing ability of PyTorch, the differentiable version is faster than the original version without any parallel processing.
-The differentiable version is also in the `models` directory.
+The differentiable version is in [torchhydro](https://github.com/OuyangWenyu/torchhydro).

 Other implementations for XAJ: